mbrooker/mbrooker-blog/_posts/2025-12-15-database-for-ssd.md

 SSDs are much faster on both throughput and iops.
 They're less sensitive than spinning drives to workload patterns, but read/write ratios and the fullness of the drives still matter.
 Absent benchmarking on the actual hardware with the real workload, my [rule of thumb](https://brooker.co.za/blog/2022/12/15/thumb.html) is that SSDs are throughput limited for transfers bigger than 32kB, and iops limited for transfers smaller than 32kB.

+Making transfers bigger than 32kB doesn't help throughput much, reduces IOPS, and probably makes the cache less effective because of [false sharing](https://en.wikipedia.org/wiki/False_sharing) and related effects.
+This is especially important for workloads with poor [spatial locality](https://brooker.co.za/blog/2025/10/22/uuidv7.html).

 So that's answer number two: we want our transfers to disk not to be much smaller than 32kB on average, or we're walking away from throughput.

 **Approach Three: Durability and Replication**

 Building reads on local SSDs is great: tons of throughput, tons of iops.
 Writes on local SSDs, on the other hand, have the distinct problem of only being durable on the local box, which is unacceptable for most workloads.
 Modern hardware is very reliable, but thinking through the business risks of losing data on failover isn't very fun at all, so let's assume that our modern database is going to replicate off-box, making at least one more synchronous copy.
-Ideally in a different availability zone.
+Ideally in a different availability zone (AZ).

 That `i8g.48xlarge` we were using for our comparison earlier has 100Gb/s (or around 12GB/s) of network bandwidth.
 That puts a cap on how much write throughput we can have for a single-leader database.
 Cross-AZ latency in EC2 varies from a couple hundred microseconds to a millisecond or two, which puts a minimum on our commit latency.